pedroalvesbatista/singularity-admindocs/configfiles.rst

 Allow specified root administered CNI network configurations to be used by the specified list of users.
 By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when Singularity is running in SUID mode and the user is non-root.
+This feature only applies when Apptainer is running in SUID mode and the user is non-root.

 ``ALLOW NET GROUPS``:
 Allow specified root administered CNI network configurations to be used by the specified list of users.
 By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when Singularity is running in SUID mode and the user is non-root.
+This feature only applies when Apptainer is running in SUID mode and the user is non-root.

 ``ALLOW NET NETWORKS``:
 Specify the names of CNI network configurations that may be used by users and groups listed in the allow net users / allow net groups directives.
-Thus feature only applies when Singularity is running in SUID mode and the user is non-root.
+Thus feature only applies when Apptainer is running in SUID mode and the user is non-root.

 GPU Options
 ===========

-Singularity provides integration with GPUs in order to facilitate GPU based workloads seamlessly.
+Apptainer provides integration with GPUs in order to facilitate GPU based workloads seamlessly.
 Both options listed below are particularly useful in GPU only environments.
-For more information on using GPUs with Singularity checkout :ref:`GPU Library Configuration <gpu_library_configuration>`.
+For more information on using GPUs with Apptainer checkout :ref:`GPU Library Configuration <gpu_library_configuration>`.

 ``ALWAYS USE NV ${TYPE}``: